christianrehn/CombineTest/README.md

 ## Usage

-Select one of the predefined drills:
+Select one of the predefined drill configurations:
 ![Predefined drills](screenshots/220106_GCQuadCombineTest_SelectDrill.png)

-You can also add new drill configurations or edit existing drill ones:
+Or add a new drill configurations or edit existing ones:
 ![Edit drill configuration](screenshots/220106_GCQuadCombineTest_EditDrillConfiguration.png)

 Execute the shots and see the dispersion and Shots Gained and Trackman Scores for the last stroke: